 The ERA Partnership indicates a set of measures suitable for completing the European Research Area.
-Based on an analysis of Europe's research performance and effectiveness and a stakeholder consultation, the European Commission proposed five priorities for changes.
+Based on an analysis of Europe's research performance and effectiveness and a stakeholder consultation, the European Commission proposed six priorities for changes.
 These priorities are:

 - More effective national research systems – including increased competition within national borders and sustained or greater investment in research;